iifl-logo

 COMMITTEES OF BOARD OF DIRECTORS

-Your Company has constituted several Committees as part of its commitment to sound corporate governance practices and in compliance with applicable statutory requirements.
-These Committees play a crucial role in supporting the Board in its oversight responsibilities and ensuring effective decision-making.
+The Company has constituted several Committees as part of its commitment to sound corporate governance and in compliance with applicable statutory requirements.
+These Committees play an important role in supporting the Board in its oversight responsibilities and in enabling effective decisionmaking.

-The Company has following Committees of the Board:
+The Company has the following Committees of the Board:

 1. Audit Committee